All External Resources

 Calisphere is an online image resource made available by the University of California system.
 It offers more than 200,000 digital representations of primary materials documenting the history of the state of California, from its origins through the 1970s.
 Materials are browsable by subject or by thematic collections, and searchable by keyword.
 Images are available in high-resolution zoomable form, but are only downloadable as average quality JPEGs.

-Catena, sponsored by the BGC and with the support of the National Endowment for the Humanities, is an image database focused on the history of gardens and landscapes, from ancient Roman archaeological sites to 19th century Hudson Valley estates.
-Images are of good quality and are accessible as an independent collection within MDID, or through the Luna Commons.
+Sponsored by the BGC with support from the National Endowment for the Humanities, the Catena Digital Archive of Historic Gardens and Landscapes is an interactive image database focused on the history of gardens and landscapes from ancient Roman archaeological sites to 19th century Hudson Valley estates.
+Images are of good quality.

 The Cleveland Museum of Art makes available more than 23,000 digital images representing objects from its collection.
 The museum’s holdings span the range of visual and material culture and include works from virtually all cultures and periods of human production.
 Images are searchable by keyword or using advanced parameters, and available images are of good quality.
 Also of note, the museum makes requesting the rights to reproduce images fairly straightforward, with an online form linked from each catalog entry.